 When the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.

 Inventories

-bringing each product to its present location and condition, as follows:
+Inventories are stated at the lower of cost and net realisable value.
+Costs are those expenses incurred in bringing each product to its present location and condition, as follows:

 Stores, spares and goods for sale